mtimofiiv/80days.in/_posts/2018-09-24-where-we-are-going.markdown

 > _- Lawrence Pearsall Jacks_

 Unitarian minister L.P.
 Jacks summed it up pretty perfectly – we're not looking for a vacation or to get away, we're trying out how to live entirely differently.
 Everything that we do, including our work, is a part of us all, it's about time we embrace it, and that's what we're doing.
-And if it doesn't work? – well, we tried.
+And if it doesn't work?
 In the words of Epicurus:

 > The fool’s life is empty of gratitude and full of fears; its course lies wholly toward the future.

+Why be afraid of failure?

-The thing is, unfortunately our world of borders and travel visas and health insurance is just not designed for transient living.
+The only caveat is that unfortunately our world of borders and travel visas and health insurance is just not designed for transient living.
 From personal experience, it's kind of ridiculous that, after staying for a month or two in a country I have to physically leave its border, even if it's to turn around and prompty re-enter it two minutes later, for example, just so I can get a fresh stamp in my passport.

 As a society we've embraced globalisation and now, I no longer need to take a hot air balloon for 80 days to circumnavigate the globe (Jules Verne's _Around the World in Eighty Days_ also lent its name to this blog).
 With the internet and a whole slew of communication tools (Skype, Slack, et al), I no longer need to physically be in the office somewhere to get my work done.